-Southend on Sea is a pleasant and attractive seaside town with good weather, good sailing, an independent spirit and an outlook on the wider world beyond the shorline.
+Southend on Sea is a pleasant and attractive seaside town with good weather, good sailing, an independent spirit and an outlook on the wider world beyond the shoreline.
 It is on the East Coast close to France, Belgium and Holland.
-It is home to many, both British born and from overseas, who have come to enjoy its lifestyle.
+It is home to many fine people, both British born and from overseas, who have come to enjoy its lifestyle.
 There are many Italians amongst others from all over Europe.

 Southend, Westcliff and Leigh on Sea have a great deal of interest in Italy and an Italian Society.

 We suggest that you also make contact with the Anglo-Italian Circle.
 It is the only Italian Circle located in the southeast of Essex.
 The next nearest are in Colchester and in London.

 You will find that the Southend Anglo-Italian Circle offers monthly lectures and discussions about Italy, mostly given in the Italian language.

 The Southend Anglo-Italian Circle exists to serve Italian nationals, Italian speakers, students of Italian and all those interested in Italy, its language, culture, literature, art, cuisine and history.

 The Southend Anglo-Italian Circle has members from all over Mid and South Essex who attend to listen to the lectures.
 Most are from Southend on Sea, Westcliff on Sea, Leigh on Sea and nearby areas.
 Many come from Chelmsford, Basildon, Thurrock and Maldon Districts in addition to the members mainly from Southend on Sea Borough, Castle Point District and Rochford District.

 The Southend Anglo-Italian Circle has speakers who come from far and wide to talk about Italy.
 Others come to perform - to sing and play music.
 The speakers come from local areas, from London and from more distant cities.
 They include academics and specialists in Italian art, culture, literature, music, history, tourism, cuisine, fashion and manufactured products.